Arptime2/Server-Backend/README.md

 -   `message`: A standard message from one client to another.
 -   `announcement`: A broadcast message from the server terminal.

 When sending a message from the client, the `runChatClient` function wraps the input in a `{ "text": "..." }` object.
-The server then broadcasts this as the `payload` of a `message` type object.
+If a `targetId` is specified, this is sent as a `direct_message` and the server will relay it automatically.
+Otherwise, it is sent as a standard message for the server to broadcast.

 ---